 |Excessive skin cut out.||Vaser heats the skin causing skin contraction of around 50-80%.|

 What is the recovery time for an Arm Lift?

-Recovery usually takes between 2 to 6 weeks.
-During this time, strenuous activity should be avoided so that you do not prolong recovery.
-Exercise should be kept at a mild to moderate level.
+Recovery usually takes between 2 and 6 weeks.
+During this time, strenuous activity should be avoided and exercise kept at a mild to moderate level.
 A compression garment will need to be worn for around 3 weeks after the surgery.
 This helps with post-operative swelling, assists in the healing process and helps to reduce the possibility of fluid build-up.

-The natural process of ageing may affect the result.
+The natural process of ageing may also affect the result.

-An Arm Lift can enhance your appearance and confidence.
-However it is imperative to have realistic expectations with your results and it is important to discuss this with your surgeon in the consultation.
+An Arm Lift can enhance your appearance and self confidence.
+However it is imperative to have realistic expectations of your results, and to discuss this with your surgeon during your consultation.

 Arm Lift Costs & Prices

 The cost of an Arm Lift can vary depending on your overall situation and expectations.
 Initial consultation with Dr. Ellis Choy is $250.

 Please Contact us to find out more about this procedure or to make an appointment.